FZJ-INM1-BDA/voluba/user_docs/alignment.md

 # Transforming the input volume

 After preparing the incoming volume, you can now align it to the selected target space.
-Anchoring an input image to the reference volume in VoluBA is typically performed in the following order:
+Anchoring an input image to the reference volume in voluba is typically performed in the following order:

 1. [Initial adjustment of coordinate axes orientations and scaling](#initial-adjustment-of-coordinate-axes-orientations-and-scaling) to match the target space
 2. [Interactive translation and rotation](#interactive-translation-and-rotation) of the incoming data volume to set the position and 3D orientation